Arashnasrivatan/telegram-weather-bot/README.md

 - **OpenCageData**: For geocoding the location names to coordinates.
 - **Dastyar**: For fetching weather information based on the coordinates.

-Feel free to replace placeholders like `https://github.com/your-username/telegram-weather-bot.git` with your actual repository link.

 # DEMO response